-Currently, the shag cut is becoming very popular.
+A great current example is the shag cut which is becoming very popular.
 It's a versatile haircut with lots of texture and movement.
 It's a great cut to maintain your length but still have a huge amount of texture and volume.

 Unlike your classic layers, which you can make work for most clients' hair types, disconnected layers are not for everyone.

 Disconnected layers work wonders for thick hair.
 This disconnected hairstyle removes a lot of weight and adds texture without having to texturize hair too much.
 You can use a razor to give this haircut even more texture and more movement.
 Because the internal layer is disconnected from the cut it is shorter, meaning that you can have more volume then your usual long layered cut.

 Those with different textured hair can have this style.
 It can be made to work for wavy hair, straight hair, even curly hair.
 We just don't recommend this cut for clients with thin hair.
 This disconnected haircut can make thin and fine hair look stringy and even thinner.
 Which is something fine haired clients DON'T want.

 There are many different ways to do a disconnected haircut, and for many different reasons.
 Now of course we cant list them all but ideally, to do a disconnected haircut usually requires a bit of personal judgement.
 Theres no rhyme or reason to a disconnected haircut its more of a 'where you see fit' type haircut.

 If you're stuck though a typical standard disconnected haircut involves your standard layering steps but instead of joining all the layers up you can leave them - yep you guessed it!
 DISCONNECTED!